Microsoft.Compute.CredentialsCombo UI element

 • When Generate new key pair is selected, the sshPublicKey property is empty.
 The reason is because on the Review+Create tab the keys are generated after you select Create and Download private key and create resource.

-• The sshKeyName property contains a name only when a new SSH key pair is generated in Azure or for a key that's already stored in Azure.
+• The sshKeyName property contains a name only when a new SSH key pair is generated in Azure or for a key already stored in Azure.

 • The generateNewSshKey is false when you use an existing key.
 When a new key pair is generated, the value is true.